PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 • Tradition – the transmission of customs or beliefs from generation to generation

-• Diversity – the state of being diverse; variety in culture, race, or ethnicities
+• Diversity – the state of being diverse; variety in culture, race, or ethnicity

 • Heritage – valued objects and qualities such as historic buildings and cultural traditions